OpenAPI

 An openapi.yaml file will be created in your root folder.

-Linting the OpenAPI spec with Speakeasy
+Linting the OpenAPI document with Speakeasy

 The Speakeasy CLI has an OpenAPI linting command that checks the OpenAPI document for errors and style issues.